AngleProtocol/merkl-docs/mechanisms/campaigns/concentrated-liquidity-mechanisms.md

 ## Reward strategy examples

-It's up to incentive providers to fine tune these parameters and choose them so they align with their campaign goals.
+It's up to incentive providers to fine-tune these parameters and choose them so they align with their campaign goals.
 Some examples of what you can achieve with different parameters:

 - an incentive provider for a stablecoin that is depegging may try to establish a liquidity wall in like USDC to reduce the harm done by people dumping their stablecoin.
-They can do this by skewing the token parameters and setting a significantly higher value to the parameter associated to holding USDC in pool with respect to the one related to holding their stablecoin: with this LPs with more USDC are earning more than those who have balanced liquidity positions, hereby encouraging the formation of liquidity walls
+They can do this by skewing the token parameters and setting a significantly higher value to the parameter associated with holding USDC in pool with respect to the one related to holding their stablecoin: with this LPs with more USDC are earning more than those who have balanced liquidity positions, thereby encouraging the formation of liquidity walls
 - a LRT provider who want people to be able to seamlessly be able to swap in or out of their asset for ETH may want to encourage super concentrated liquidity around the tick and allocate 98% of the rewards to liquidity providers based on how much they've earned in fees

 ## Sampling and Anti-DOS